 There is no one-size-fits-all for investors.
 Your portfolio should be unique to your risk tolerance and your goals.
 A young person looking to maximize his gains and a retiree looking to maintain their wealth have two very different goals and likewise should have two different portfolios.
-Working with a financial advisor or wealth manager like Farther can help you get a better idea of what strategy could work for you.
+Working with a financial advisor or wealth manager can help you get a better idea of what strategy could work for you.

 That being said, here are a few broad examples for different situations in order to inspire your own portfolio constructions:

 This is a portfolio example for investors who are willing to take on more risk.
 For example, someone in their mid-20s who has a lot of time before they will need to access their investments might want to be more aggressive in their investing approach.